aehtatsirk/krakenflex-mockapi/README.md

 1. `GET /outages` which returns all outages
 2. `GET /site-info/{siteId}` which returns specific information about a site
 3. `POST /site-outages/{siteId}` which expects outages for a specific site to be posted to it
-   a.
-Retrieves `GET /outages`
+   - Retrieves `GET /outages`
-   b.
-Retrieves information from the `GET /site-info/{siteId}` using the `siteId` parameter from the swagger: eg:`norwich-pear-tree`
+   - Retrieves information from the `GET /site-info/{siteId}` using the `siteId` parameter from the swagger: eg:`norwich-pear-tree`
-   c.
-Filters out any `/outages` that began before `2022-01-01T00:00:00.000Z` or don't have an ID that is in the list of devices in the `/site-info/{siteId}` information
+   - Filters out any `/outages` that began before `2022-01-01T00:00:00.000Z` or don't have an ID that is in the list of devices in the `/site-info/{siteId}` information
-   d.
-For the remaining outages, it should attach the display `name` of the device in the `/site-info/{siteId}` information to each appropriate `outage`
+   - For the remaining outages, it should attach the display `name` of the device in the `/site-info/{siteId}` information to each appropriate `outage`
-   e.
-Sends this list of outages to `POST /site-outages/{siteId}` for the site with the `siteId`parameter in the swagger
+   - Sends this list of outages to `POST /site-outages/{siteId}` for the site with the `siteId`parameter in the swagger

 If an invalid API Key is inputted, a `403 Forbidden` error response is displayed.